sanyaade-teachings/SoftwareActivitiesWithRobots.v1.0/README.md

 SoftwareActivitiesWithRobots
 ============================

-Small robotics activity book with the mofified Arduino IDE called DuinoPack (and miniBloq in a future version).
+Small robotics activity book with the modified Arduino IDE called DuinoPack (and miniBloq in a future version).

-The odt (LibreOffice) document contains full licensing informartion.
+The odt (LibreOffice) document contains full licensing information.